GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## What is Phishing-Resistance?

 Previous sections identified how credentials are susceptible to phishing and other attack types; this section identifies which types of MFA are phishing-resistant.
-Not all MFA are created equal, with some stronger than others.
+Not all types of MFA are created equal, with some stronger than others.
 Phishing-resistant authentication is designed to prevent the disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
 The two leading phishing-resistant authenticators agencies deploy include PKI (PIV-based, PIV-I, or Only Locally Trusted) and FIDO2 authenticators.
 Note that FIDO2 is sometimes described as WebAuthn authenticators.
 WebAuthn is a World Wide Web Consortium (W3C) standard in FIDO2.

 Table 01.
 Common MFA Options
  <table class="usa-table usa-table">